JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 Here `x` has a type of postponed type variable: the `get()` call returns a value of `E` type but `E` itself is not yet fixed.
 At this moment, a concrete type for `E` is unknown.

-When a value of postponed type variable gets associated with some concrete type, builder inference uses this association to infer the resulting type of the corresponding type argument.
+When a value of postponed type variable gets associated with some concrete type, builder inference collects this information to infer the resulting type of the corresponding type argument at the end of builder inference analysis.
 For example:

 ```kotlin
 val result = buildList {